-SARs are accounted for as liabilities under ASC 718 and, as such, the Company recognizes stock-based compensation expense by remeasuring the SARs at the end of each reporting period and accruing the portion of the requisite service rendered at that date.
-As a nonpublic entity, the Company has elected to measure SARs based on their intrinsic values.
-Management measures the intrinsic value of the SARs as the difference between the fair value of the Company's Class B common stock less the grant date fair value of the underlying shares as this is the value the SAR participant can derive from exercise of the SAR award.
-The fair value of the Company's common stock is determined periodically by the Board with the assistance of management and a third-party valuation firm.
-Management plans to continue to record changes in the intrinsic value of the SARs in 2020 up to the date on which the Company becomes a public entity.
-Upon becoming a public entity and thereafter, Management will remeasure SARs using the fair value-based method under ASC 718.
-Any impact from such change in measurement on the date on which the Company becomes a public entity will be accounted for as a change in accounting policy in that period.
-To the extent the fair value-based measure of the SARs differs materially from the intrinsic value of the SARs, this effect could be material.
-As the fair value-based measure of the SARs is not determinable at this time, such amount cannot be reasonably estimated with any degree of certainty.
+SARs are accounted for as liabilities under ASC 718 and, as such the Company recognizes stock-based compensation expense by remeasuring the SARs at the end of each reporting period and accruing the portion of the requisite service rendered at that date.
+Forfeitures are accounted for as they occur.
+As a nonpublic business entity, the Company has remeasured SARs based on their intrinsic values.
+For reporting periods after becoming a public business entity, the Company will remeasure any remaining SARs using the fair value-based method under ASC 718.
+Any impact from such change will be accounted for as a change in accounting policy in that period; there is a reasonable possibility that any such changes could be material.
 Outstanding SARs are included in deferred compensation, current and deferred compensation, net of current portion in the consolidated balance sheets.